CQCL/pytket-benchmarking-store/README.md

 Each suite is contained within its own directory.
 These directories consist of three components:
 - **Circuits**: The circuits in each suite are serialised [pytket circuits](https://tket.quantinuum.com/api-docs/circuit_class.html).
-    Serialised forms of pytket circuits are created using the [`.to_dict()`](https://tket.quantinuum.com/api-docs/circuit_class.html#pytket.circuit.Circuit.to_dict) method which may be saved as a json file.
+    Serialised forms of pytket circuits are created using the [`.to_dict()`](https://tket.quantinuum.com/api-docs/circuit_class.html#pytket.circuit.Circuit.to_dict) method which should be saved as a json file.
     Note that each of the circuits must have a the [`name`](https://tket.quantinuum.com/api-docs/circuit_class.html#pytket.circuit.Circuit.name) attribute assigned, and this must match the name of the file where its serialised form is saved.
 - **README.txt**: Each suite includes a `README.txt` file which gives some detail of the circuit suite.
     Such details might be the sizes of the circuits, or the paper which inspired them.